Learning About MS

 Nerves have a protective insulation around them, which is called myelin (Figure 2).
 Myelin helps ensure that messages are transmitted successfully.

-- When myelin is damaged, it can cause scarring, or lesions, in the brain and the spinal cord (Figure 3).
+- When myelin is damaged, it can cause scarring,

-- This damage can slow or block the nerve messages from traveling throughout your body (Figure 4).
+(Figure 3). - This damage can slow or block the nerve messages from traveling throughout your body (Figure 4).

 - Some people with MS affected by this communication breakdown may experience a decrease or loss of certain functions.